rixx/books.rixx.de/data/reviews/octavia-e-butler/bloodchild/index.md

 ---

 I first read Bloodchild last year, I think, and re-read it now.
-It's a very Octavia Butler story – aliens cohabitating with humans and making ties that touch on reproductive and life cycles is kinda a thing she does?
+It's a very Octavia Butler story – aliens cohabitating with humans and making ties that touch on reproductive and life cycles is a thing she does.
 But she does it well, and it's not a repeated shtick.
 I didn't *enjoy* the story as such, but it was expertly written, and viscerally stuck in my memory.
 (Also: ew.)